-The last two rows of Figure A1 show the comparative statics of the impact of changing the parameter that governs CEO innovation disutility, ν .
+The last two rows of Figure A1 show the comparative statics of the impact of changing the parameter that governs CEO innovation disutility, $\nu$ .
 When it becomes costlier for the CEO to oversee innovation, the firm needs to adopt a more incentivized compensation contract to motivate the manager to exert the same effort.
 Hence, the option ratio increases and the salary ratio decreases in the CEO compensation.
 We also plot the CEO's optimal innovation decision in the innovation panel.
 The red dashed line captures the innovation the firm would choose if it were not subject to the agency frictions while all other firms in the economy were subject to the agency frictions.
 When it becomes costlier for all other firms' managers to oversee innovation, the benefit for innovation increases since the firm can capture a larger market share by increasing its relative productivity.
 Hence the optimal innovation decision is upward sloping.
 Also, the gap between the optimal innovation rate and innovation.
-In other words, the agency friction is less severe if the CEO is smaller if the CEO is simovation.
-The equilibrium output growth rate and social welfare decrease in ν since the firms carry out less innovation.
+In other words, the agency friction is less severe if the CEO is simpler to exert the cEO is simpler if it is less costly for the CEO to oversee the innovation.
+In other words, the agency friction is less severe if $\nu$ since the firms carry out less innovation.